 - Women reporting fewer sexual problems considered ejaculatory control more important and reported more premature ejaculatory-related distress.

-- The man's lack of attention to her other sexual needs, such as caressing or kissing, was the most frequently reported (47.6%) reason for women's sexual distress, followed by the reported short time between premature ejaculation (39.9%) and lack of ejaculatory control (24.1%).
+- The man's lack of attention to her other sexual needs, such as caressing or kissing, was the most frequently reported (47.6%) reason for women's sexual distress, followed by premature ejaculation (39.9%) and lack of ejaculatory control (24.1%).

 - Almost a quarter of women reported that the man's ejaculatory problem had previously led to relationship break-ups.

 - Women who considered duration to be important were more likely to report relationship break-ups.

 - About half of the women (49.8%) reported having a sexual problem such as low libido, with 41.4% reporting sexual dissatisfaction.
 Of the women with a self-reported sexual problem, 78.6% stated they experienced these problems while being with a man who ejaculated prematurely.

 - When asked what their ideal sexual intercourse duration would be (not including foreplay), the pooled average response was about 23 minutes, ranging from 1 to 200 minutes.